Justus von Liebig: Instrumentation

 A significant challenge facing 19th-century organic chemists was the lack of instruments and methods of analysis to support accurate, replicable analyses of organic materials.
 Many chemists worked on the problem of organic analysis, including French Joseph Louis Gay-Lussac and Swedish Jöns Jacob Berzelius, before Liebig developed his version of an apparatus for determining the carbon, hydrogen, and oxygen content of organic substances in 1830.
-It involved an array of five glass bulbs, called a Kaliapparat to trap the oxidation product of the carbon in the sample, following combustion of the sample.
-Before reaching the Kaliapparat, the combustion gases were conducted through a tube of hygroscopic calcium chloride, which absorbed and retained the oxidation product of the hydrogen of the sample, namely water vapor.
-Next, in the Kaliapparat, carbon dioxide was absorbed in a potassium hydroxide solution in the three lower bulbs, and used to measure the weight of carbon in the sample.
+It involved an array of five glass bulbs, called a Kaliapparat, to trap the oxidation product of the carbon in the sample following its combustion.
+Before reaching the Kaliapparat, the combustion gases were conducted through a tube containing hygroscopic calcium chloride, which absorbed and retained the oxidation product of the hydrogen of the sample, namely water vapor.
+Next, in the Kaliapparat, carbon dioxide was absorbed in a potassium hydroxide solution in the three lower bulbs and used to measure the weight of carbon in the sample.
 For any substance consisting only of carbon, hydrogen, and oxygen, the percentage of oxygen was found by subtracting the carbon and hydrogen percentages from 100%; the remainder must be the percentage of oxygen.
-A charcoal furnace (a sheet-steel tray in which the combustion tube was laid) was used for the combustion.
-Weighing carbon and hydrogen directly, rather than estimating them volumetrically, greatly increased the method's accuracy of measurement.
-Liebig's assistant Carl Ettling perfected glass-blowing techniques for producing the Kaliapparat, and demonstrated them to visitors.
-Liebig's kaliapparat simplified the technique of quantitative organic analysis and rendered it routine.
+A charcoal furnace (a sheet steel tray in which the combustion tube was laid) was used for the combustion.
+Weighing carbon and hydrogen directly, rather than estimating them volumetrically, significantly increased the method's accuracy of measurement.
+Liebig's assistant, Carl Ettling, perfected glass-blowing techniques for producing the Kaliapparat and demonstrated them to visitors.
+Liebig's kaliapparat simplified the method of quantitative organic analysis and rendered it routine.
 Brock suggests that the availability of a superior technical apparatus was one reason why Liebig was able to attract so many students to his laboratory.
 His method of combustion analysis was used pharmaceutically, and certainly made possible many contributions to organic, agricultural and biological chemistry.